Health Effects of Black Mold (Stachybotrys Chartarum)

 In a 2017 study, Finnish researchers suggest that exposure to toxic indoor mold can cause insomnia, migraine, motor, and sensory peripheral neuropathy, as well as failure to thrive in newborn babies.
 Researchers argue that even a short-term stay in a building with toxic mold can be hazardous to health — and life.
 Their findings also suggest that exposure to toxic mold can increase risk for developing cancer.

-If you suspect black mold poisoning, it’s essential to seek medical attention.
+If you suspect biotoxin illness from mold and bacterial expsoure, it’s essential to seek professional help from training medical staff as well as indoor environmental professionals.
 Buildings with black mold infestations often require professional mold remediation services before they are safe for occupants again.

 Air Purifiers for Black Mold

-Without moisture and food, black mold will be unable to colonize in your home.
+Without a dark, moist environment, black mold will be unable to colonize in your home.
 However, that doesn’t mean it goes away completely; mold spores will still waft through the air and lay on surfaces, waiting for the opportunity to grow again.
+Toxic byproducts and fragments from mold can attach to clothing and furnishings and be difficult to clean.
 One of the best ways to prevent black mold growth is by running an Air Oasis air purifier

-Air Oasis air purifiers can greatly reduce, if not eliminate, indoor mold.
-Multiple scientific studies illustrate the effectiveness of Air Oasis purifiers against both airborne fungus and visible mold colonies.
+Air Oasis air purifiers can greatly reduce airborne indoor mold.
+Multiple scientific studies illustrate the effectiveness of Air Oasis purifiers against both airborne fungus and mold.
 Air Oasis air purifiers achieved this through a combination of powerful purification technologies, including overlapping filtration techniques and ionization.

 If you’re concerned about the health effects of black mold, you need the best air purifier on the market.
 Air Oasis has got you covered.
 Questions?
 Contact us online or give us a call at (806) 373-7788.